President Obama: There Is No Debt Crisis

 It's an assessment that will throw cold water on the latest attempt to achieve a so-called grand bargain to reduce the deficit.
 After all, a grand bargain would require excruciatingly difficult decisions for both sides - for Republicans, it would mean raising taxes, and for Democrats, cutting future spending on cherished programs like Social Security and Medicare.
 If there is no crisis, why would either side do it?

-"Ultimately, it may be that the differences are just too wide" to get a deal, President Obama said.
+So, what happens if this latest effort to reach a deficit agreement falls through?
+Once again, the president's answer was, essentially, no big deal."Ultimately, it may be that the differences are just too wide" to get a deal, President Obama said.
 "That won't create a crisis.
 It just means that we will have missed an opportunity."

 The president's reasoning is that the series of 11th hour agreements he has struck with Republicans over the last two years - to prevent a government shutdown, raise the debt ceiling and avoid the fiscal cliff - have resulted in enough deficit reduction to get the debt under control.